rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 ---

+## 7. Roadmap: XFCE4 Support (Priority) and Future Virtual XR Outputs

+**Current Status**: Breezy Desktop works on X11 under GNOME.
+This roadmap focuses on:
+1. **XFCE4 Support (Priority)**: Getting Breezy Desktop working on XFCE4
+2. **Future Enhancement**: Virtual XR outputs in Xorg (can be deferred since GNOME works without them)

+### 7.1 XFCE4 Support Roadmap (Immediate Priority)

+Since GNOME support is already working, our immediate focus is on XFCE4 support.
+Unlike GNOME which uses Mutter (a compositor with 3D rendering capabilities), XFCE4 does not have built-in 3D rendering capabilities, so Breezy Desktop needs to provide its own 3D renderer.

+#### XFCE4 Architecture Differences

+XFCE4 differs from GNOME in several key ways:

+1. **No Built-in 3D Compositor**: XFCE4 uses XFWM4 compositor which handles 2D window composition but does not have 3D rendering capabilities
+2. **Different Display Management**: XFCE4 uses RandR directly (via `xfsettingsd`) rather than Mutter's DisplayConfig D-Bus interface
+3. **3D Renderer Requirement**: Breezy Desktop must provide its own 3D renderer for XFCE4 that:
+   - Captures the desktop content (from the physical XR display)
+   - Applies 3D transformations (IMU-based head tracking, FOV calculations, display distance)
+   - Renders the transformed content to the physical XR display

+#### XFCE4 Implementation Tasks

+**🚧 Immediate Priority**:
+- [ ] XFCE4 backend implementation for Breezy Desktop
+- [ ] 3D renderer integration for XFCE4 (reading desktop framebuffer, applying 3D transformations, rendering to XR display)
+- [ ] RandR integration for XFCE4 (detecting XR displays, managing display configuration)
+- [ ] IMU integration (head tracking via XRLinuxDriver)
+- [ ] Cursor management (hiding system cursor, rendering 3D cursor)
+- [ ] Testing and validation on XFCE4

+**📋 Future Enhancements** (can be done after XFCE4 works):
+- Virtual XR outputs in Xorg (for resolution flexibility)
+- Multiple virtual displays support
+- Dynamic resolution switching

-## Roadmap: Virtual XR Outputs in Xorg
+### 7.2 Future Enhancement: Virtual XR Outputs in Xorg

+This section outlines future enhancements for virtual XR outputs in Xorg.
+These can be deferred since GNOME support already works.
+Virtual XR outputs would provide:
+- Arbitrary resolution support (not limited to physical display resolution)
+- Multiple virtual displays
+- Better cursor management
+- Resolution independence

-### Current Limitations
+#### Current Limitations (When Using Physical Display Directly)

-The current X11 implementation has two major limitations:

-1. **Fixed Resolution Constraint**: Breezy Desktop must work with the physical XR glasses display at its native resolution (typically 1920x1080 or 3840x2160).
-The extension cannot create virtual displays of arbitrary resolution, unlike the Wayland implementation which uses Mutter's `RecordVirtual()` API.
+1. **Fixed Resolution**: The physical XR display has a fixed resolution (e.g., 1920x1080 or 3840x2160) that cannot be changed

-2. **Cursor Duplication**: On X11, both the system cursor (rendered by the X server) and the cloned 3D cursor (rendered by Breezy) are visible simultaneously.
-This occurs because:
-   - The X server manages cursor rendering at a lower level
-   - Mutter's cursor hiding (`set_pointer_visible(false)`) only affects Mutter's composited output
-   - The physical XR display receives cursor updates directly from X11
+2. **Cursor Duplication**: Two mouse cursors may be visible - one from the system and one from Breezy's 3D rendering
+3. **No Virtual Display Support**: Cannot create virtual displays of arbitrary resolutions for AR experiences (this is a future enhancement)

-### Solution: Virtual XR Outputs in Xorg
+#### Solution: Virtual XR Outputs in Xorg (Future)

-We are implementing **virtual XR outputs** directly in the Xorg modesetting driver.
+We plan to implement **virtual XR outputs** directly in the Xorg modesetting driver.
 This will enable Breezy Desktop to:

 1. **Create displays of any resolution**: Virtual outputs (XR-0, XR-1, etc.) can be created with arbitrary width, height, and refresh rate
 2. **Replace the physical XR display**: Instead of rendering to the fixed-resolution physical XR glasses display, Breezy can render to virtual outputs that are then composited and sent to the physical display